NeonixRIT/gcisdiscordverify/README.md

 Instructors can then create their own links to send to their section which will automatically add them to the discord server with the proper roles and their real name as a nick name when they visit that link.
 Invites can also be edited and deleted from the provided `Manage Invites` pages.

+# My Instance
+I am currently hosting this application at https://people.rit.edu/kjc8084/gcisdiscordverify

+Because of my position as a Course Assistant for GCIS-123, Student Employees have access to the create and manage invite pages, otherwise I would not be able to access and test my own code.

 # Authentication
 Authentication is handled by .htaccess and rit shibboleth via apache.